-Collaborative family law is an established process for ending a marriage with a team of professionals trained in non-ligated dispute resolution.
+Collaborative law is a process for ending a marriage.
+In includes a team of professionals trained in non-ligated dispute resolution.
 A collaborative divorce process combines divorce mediation and a traditional divorce with attorneys.
-The team may also include other specialists such as a financial analyst, a child specialist (as the voice of the children), and communication coaches working together to support and guide a couple through a structured “Collaborative” process.

-That said, both parties need to be committed to the process for the process to work.
+It requires a commitment to the process by all parties.
 If you are married to someone who has to win at any cost, a collaborative divorce will probably not work.

 The Collaborative Divorce Process